grycap/minicon/README.md

 The _node:latest_ image contains a whole debian distribution, but we only want to run a NodeJS+Express application

+#### Stripping all the unneeded files

-So we are using **minicon** to strip out any other things but the files that we need to run our application.
-From the _minicon_ folder we can start a Docker container to build our new container:
+We are using **minicon** to strip out any other things but the files that we need to run our application.
+From the **minicon** folder we can start the Docker container that we want to minimize:

 ```
 ~/minicon$ docker run --rm -p 3000 -it -v $PWD:/tmp/minicon -w /tmp/minicon miniapp bash